awsaavedra/awsaavedra.github.io/content/documentation.md

 ## 1. Learning
-Searching through tag: https://awsaavedra.com/tags/learning/
+Searching through tag: https://awsaavedra.com/tags/learning/ Work on your strategy for learning and you can get pretty far in life.
 1. Ultralearning by Scott Young
 2. Learning How to Learn by Barbara Oakley
 3. The Torchlight List by James Flynn